Welcome to SAIT sustainability

 In 1987, the Brundtland Commission defined sustainability as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”

-The SAIT campus aspires to support this definition through their holistic approach integrating environmental responsibility through education and community development.
+SAIT aspires to support this definition through a holistic approach, integrating environmental responsibility through education and community development.
 SAIT strives to reduce its ecological footprint by conserving resources, such as energy and water, while minimizing waste.
 It incorporates best practices into academic programs, teaching students about environmental issues and solutions.

-Assets such as research, applied learning, and student involvement play crucial roles in advancing sustainability here on campus.
-This is SAITs way of preparing students for the job market and providing a healthier environment for generations to come.
+Applied research, hands-on learning and engagement play crucial roles in advancing sustainability here at SAIT, preparing students for the job market and providing a healthier environment for generations to come.

 United Nations Sustainable Development Goals